Magisk Modules Repo

 Troubleshooting Common Issues

 While Magisk and its modules are generally stable, you might occasionally run into issues.
-Here are some common problems and how to resolve them.
+Problem-solving mode activated!
+We’re bringing you the what and the how of resolving everyday issues.

 Bootloops